 The printer Max Rich.
-Kirste in Oslo left a track of it in his Trykksakboken (1943): a reproduction of the 1910 proof from Gebr.
-Klingspor, explained in seven lines of text.
+Kirste in Oslo left a track of it in his Trykksakboken (1943): he printed a reproduction of the 1910 proof from Gebr.
+Klingspor (shown below), with an explanation in seven lines of text.

 In 1984 Morten Svendsen in Bergen sent the Klingspor-Museum a copy of the illustration in Kirste’s book, asking for information.
-On the basis of this contact, in Halbey: Karl Klingspor – Leben und Werk (1991), the Munthe-Schrift is briefly mentioned.
+On the basis of this contact, the Munthe-Schrift is briefly mentioned in Halbey: Karl Klingspor – Leben und Werk (1991).

 In the early 1990s I decided to research the story in detail.
-Among various sources, I was the first to study the correspondance between Gerhard Munthe, Friedrich Deneken and Karl Klingspor in Kaiser Wilhelm Museum in Krefeld, Germany.
+Among various sources, I believe that I was the first to study the correspondence between Gerhard Munthe, Friedrich Deneken and Karl Klingspor in Kaiser Wilhelm Museum in Krefeld, Germany.

 I then published the history of the Munthe typeface in Norsk Grafia no. 8 and 9 1994 and in Norsk Grafisk Tidsskrift no. 12 1994 and no. 1 1995.
 These articles are almost identical.
 Later I published a less typograhically technical version of the history in Bokvennen no. 4 1996.